SisoroT/classes/README.md

 The **first guess** with a **at least one green** square will result in gaining **two extra guesses**.
 Note that in this example the player has **two green squares on this guess but still only receives the reward for one green square**.<br>

-_In the situation a reward has not yet been dealt and the players guess includes multiple of the same color square, the player will receive the reward of one of the squares._
+_In the situation a reward has not yet been dealt and the players guess includes multiple of the same color square, the player will receive the reward of just one of the squares._

 https://user-images.githubusercontent.com/65800865/183723670-293bc1de-6545-4445-8d71-797b5f3739cd.mp4